simonambridge/RTFAP2/TransactionHandlers/README.md

   +----------------+-----------+----+-----+---+----+---+--------------------+--------------------+---------------+--------+-------+-------+--------+---------+
   ```

-  You can leave this running as you wish.
+  You can leave this running if you wish.

   3. At this point you can use cqlsh to check the number of rows in the Transactions table - you should see that there are records appearing as they are posted by the consumer process: